sematext/docs/docs/synthetics/ssl-certificate-monitoring.md

-title: SSL Certificate Monitoring
+title: SSL/TLS Certificate Monitoring
-description: Monitor & get notified on SSL certificate expiry and change.
+description: Monitor & get notified on SSL/TLS certificate expiry and change.

-Issues with SSL certificates not only cause downtime of APIs and websites but also hurt their reputation.
+Issues with SSL/TLS certificates not only cause downtime of APIs and websites but also hurt their reputation.
 Sematext Synthetics performs the following SSL certificate checks on all the certificates in the chain - the leaf, intermediate, and root certificates.

 * **Certificate Validation** - Validate the SSL certificates of the API/websites in every run
 * **Certificate Expiry** - Check for the expiration of the certificates every day and alert you 30, 14, 7 and 3 days before the expiry